Join the peatland team

 Volunteering roles

-The restoration working party volunteer role will focus on completing practical tasks on our peatland restoration sites.
-From peat bund maintenance to planting sphagnum plugs, this practical role gets you out into some of the beautiful spaces and contributing to the future health of peatlands across Exmoor, Dartmoor, Bodmin Moor and West Penwith.
+From peat bund and tree maintenance to planting sphagnum plugs and learning how to identify dragonfly species, our practical working groups get you out into some beautiful spaces and contributing to the future health of peatlands across Exmoor, Dartmoor, Bodmin Moor and West Penwith.

 Upcoming dates: